What is it?

 - Wi-Fi (wireless) network capability (required);

 - Broadband Internet access at home with minimum download speed of 3 megabits per second (required – 7 Mbps or higher recommended);

-- Recent operating system (Windows 10 Professional, Education or Enterprise; or Macintosh OS X 10.13 High Sierra through 10.15 Catalina) with all current security updates (required);
+- Recent operating system (Windows 10 Professional, Education or Enterprise; or Macintosh OS X 10.14 Mojave through 11 Big Sur) with all current security updates (required);

 - Important note 1: Due to compatibility issues with our critical applications, Chromebooks and laptops running Linux variants do not meet the SOM minimum requirements for a laptop.

 - Important note 3: If you have a laptop running “Windows 10 with S Mode,” you will need to leave S mode to install some required programs that are not available in the Microsoft Store.